Better weeks for law firm owners, sole practitioners & partners

 9. Backups and Support

 Get everything backed up.
-With various cloud systems, you should be able to work from anywhere, at least for the none production work.
-Ensure you have insurance in place.
+With various cloud systems, you should be able to work from anywhere, for much of your work.
+Ensure you have adequate proactive insurance in place.

 Get a good network of support around you.
 Be it your accountant, therapist, other business owners, coaches, friends or family.
 Keep an eye out as to whether you are switching off and engaging outside of work.
 Are you ensuring you maintain personal relationships positively?